ds-04/amanda_deploy/README.md

 # amanda_deploy
 Ansible playbooks and roles to deploy Amanda backup server and clients

-The motivation is to be able to reproduce an Amanda backup setup quickly and deploy both clients and server quickly with idempotence.
+The motivation is to be able to reproduce an Amanda backup setup quickly, deploying both clients and server with idempotence.

 **THIS CONTENT SHOULD BE USED AT OWN RISK, AUTHOR HAS DONE TESTING WHILST IN DEVELOPMENT**<br>